Llanelli Waterside

 Llanelli Waterside (Morlan Elli) is the marketing name given to the new suburb development in the coastal strip south west of the town of Llanelli, Wales.
-The scheme is a joint development between Carmarthenshire County Council and the Welsh Assembly Government.
+The scheme is a joint development between Carmarthenshire County Council and the Welsh Government.
 The project aims to create a mix of residential housing and business premises from reclaimed industrial land.

 Development zones

 The project is divided into five zones:

 North Dock

 A commercial, leisure and retail development is planned for the dock rim.
 The comprises 100 acre and forecast outputs are 1,000 homes, 500000 sqft of business and office space and 25,000 sq. metres of commercial leisure developments.